 - Some fraudsters claim that you must pay in cryptocurrencies in order to be able to attract people into a scheme.
 They claim that if you do, you will receive recruiting bonuses in cryptocurrency on the crypto exchange India.
 They promise that the more bitcoin you pay, the more money you’ll make.
 They are, however, all false promises and pledges.

 - Some scam artists start with unsolicited solicitations from ostensibly legitimate “investment managers.”
 These swindle artists say that if you send them the bitcoin you purchased, they would help you raise your money.

 - Some fraudsters send unsolicited job offers to assist in recruiting cryptocurrency investors, selling cryptocurrency, mining cryptocurrency, or converting cash to bitcoin.

 - Some scammers post fake job postings on employment boards.
 They will promise you a job (for a price), but then steal your money or personal information.

 Look for statements like these to help you identify firms and individuals to avoid:

 Scammers promise that you will make money.
 It’s a fraud if they guarantee you’ll make money.
 Even if a celebrity backs it up or there are testimonials.
 (These are easily forged)

 Scammers make big quantities of money available with assured returns.
 Nobody can promise a certain return, such as double your money.
 Much less in such a short time.

 Scammers make promises of free money.
-They’ll promise it in cash or cryptocurrencies, but free money is always a ruse.
+They’ll promise it in cash or cryptocurrencies, but free money is always a use of crypto app India.

 Scammers make grandiose claims with little facts or reasons.
 Smart investors want to know where their money is going and how it is being spent.
 And smart investment advisors want to share that knowledge.